Keyboard shortcuts

 rustup target add armv7-unknown-linux-gnueabihf

-# Build the project for that target
+# Build the package for that target

 cargo build --target armv7-unknown-linux-gnueabihf